KirillFrolov/obsidian/English/Letter 2.md

 Dear Mr. Anderson,

+I hope this message finds you well.
+I am writing to discuss my rental [[arrangement]] at 78 Brown street , which I began leasing approximately five month ago on six mont agreement.
+I have greatly enjoyed living here, and the apartment has proven to be an ideal home for me.

 Our rent agreement lasts in one week and I would like to extend it for a long time.

 I